Black History Month UK Ideas and Activities for Primary Schools

 - Minority ethnic groups, including Black British people, are also represented less often because they are in a minority: there are less black, asian and mixed-race people living in Britain than white people.

 - Black History Month is important, because it is a time when we learn about Black British people, who are not represented as much as white people in books, films and television.

 Although some aspects of British history (particularly those beyond living memory) are difficult to teach young children, focusing on arts and culture is a great way to help children learn about more recent events – post-war history, particularly.

-Try these Black History Month activities with your KS1 class:
+Try these Black History Month UK activities with your KS1 class: